Jucaza1/dental-care-frontend/diary.md

 Lastly I added a character counter using the onchange event for the textarea label to display it as the limit was 200.

+## Update
+Saving data on cookies was trivial, first serialize and then use a generated id as a key and the stringified object as the value.
+After that I noticed that for the cookies to be available on specific paths, the attribute (or parameter) path=/; would enable the cookie to be visible from the whole domain.

+Manage state of each row, replacewith method, refetch row if cancel...